-the present has been one of ups and the present has been one or ups and downs, of brilliant success and heart-breaking failure.
+His career in those fifteen years to the present has been one of ups and downs, of brilliant success and heartbreaking failure.
 Fired out of the movies in 1931 when RKO's new studio heads reorganized the studio, he was idle a year before trying his wings in vaudeville.
-On the bill with him in a small Long Beach theater, he remembers. was a young man he remembers, was a young man billed in the small type accorded a break-in act.
+On the bill with him in a small Long Beach theater, he remembers, was a young man billed in the small type accorded a break-in act.
 The young man was a ventriloquist named Edgar Bergen who today is one of his best friends.
-After he had exhausted the circuit the raid exhausted the circuit (the vaudeville houses, he discovered, had an annoying habit of closing their doors in those economically dark days) Artie tackled radio as a serious means of earning a livelihood.
+After he had exhausted the circuit (the vaudeville houses, he discovered, had an annoying habit of closing their doors in those economically dark days) Artie tackled radio as a serious means of earning a livelihood.

-Prior to that time he had made a

-few guest appearances on various shows but they had not amounted to much more than five minute comedy sketches.
+Prior to that time he had made a few guest appearances on various shows but they had not amounted to much more than five minute comedy sketches.
 With his sister Florence, he was starred next in an NBC serial called "Babes in Hollywood" which ran for eighty-five consecutive appearances.

 Once more came a slump, this time the most serious of all.
-He was about to give up the ghost when he was cast as Dagwood in the Blondie pictures which currently are being trans-ferred to the air.
+He was about to give up the ghost when he was cast as Dagwood in the Blondie pictures which currently are being transferred to the air.
 Once again everything is rosy on the Lake horizon.

 Artie was born in Corbin, Kentucky, and had two childhood ambitions-to be a lion tamer in a red coat and shiny black boots or a bass drummer.
 He still likes to fiddle around with a pair of drumsticks and a hot rhythm.
-Aside from that and jitterbug dancing, he has no particujitterbug dancing, he has no particular hobbies except swimming at which he excels.
+Aside from that and a hot rhythm.
+Aside from that and jitterbug dancing, he has no particular hobbies except swimming at which he excels.
 He likewise has no particular goal in life, he says, preferring to tackle each day as it comes and hope for the best.
 He also admits to a flagrant inability to save any money whatsoever, chiefly because he so thoroughly enjoys spending it.
-That he will never be a wealthy man bothers him not at all; luxury has no particular appeal.
-Give him his wife, his modest bungalow in Santa Monica, an ocean to swim in and a fair amount an ocean to swim in and a fair amount of work to do and he's satisfied.
+That he will never be a wealthy man bothers him not at all: luxury has no bothers him not at all; luxury has no particular appeal.
+Give him his wife, his modest bungalow in Santa Monica, an ocean to swim in and a fair amount of work to do and he's satisfied.

 Not that he has never tasted the sweets of luxury in his lifetime as well as those impoverished days when the Silverlake family bankroll was crowding the zero mark.
-Together with Pat, who is a niece of Marion Davies, he was a member of the party William Randolph Hearst took on a six-months luxury cruise of Europe aboard his palatial yacht in 1936.
+Together with Pat, who is a niece of Marion Davies, he was a member of the party william Pandalah Haaret took on a William Randolph Hearst took on a six-months luxury cruise of Europe aboard his palatial yacht in 1936.
 More, he was married to Pat amidst the medieval splendor of Hearst's famous San Simeon ranch in northern